Tools4everBV/HelloID-Conn-SA-Full-AFAS-Nedap-CSV-List-Locations-Rules/README.md

 This Powershell data source retrieves the mapped rules from the configured mapping file and shows the AFAS Organisational Units with the mapped Nedap ONS locations.

 ## Getting help
-_If you need help, feel free to ask questions_
+If you need help, feel free to ask questions on our [forum](https://forum.helloid.com/forum/helloid-connectors/service-automation/560-helloid-sa-nedap-view-clientrange-mappings)

 ## HelloID Docs
 The official HelloID documentation can be found at: https://docs.helloid.com/